To: Heading_

 A table or list can be linked to a figure to provide descriptions and other information for its labels.

-A table or list and a figure that share the same Prefix field are linked, as long as there are Labels defined for the figure and the table has Both for its Heading and Alphabetically for its Numbering, or the list has a Character of Alphabetic.
-The numbers of Labels and body rows don't have to be the same, though it would be odd to have labels without corresponding table rows or list items.
-Once linked, clicking on the label letter will jump to the corresponding table row or list item, and vice-versa.
-If a figure is linked to, no other table or list can be linked to it.
+A table or list and a figure that share the same Prefix field are linked, as long as there are labels defined for the figure and the table has Both for its Heading and Alphabetic for its Numbering, or the list has a Character of Alphabetic.
+The numbers of labels and body rows do not have to be the same, though it would be odd to have labels without corresponding table rows or list items, and vice versa.
+Once linked, clicking on the label letter will jump to the corresponding table row or list item letter, and clicking on it to get back to the label.

 Some recommendations are:

-This linking allows a figure to be in an Aside while the table or list can be in the body of the article.
-That does imply that the figure is not important for article continuity which is the normal implication of aside contents, so a properly worded table introduction should still be able to be understood if the figure is ignored.
+This linking allows a figure to be in an aside while the table or list can be in the body of the article.
+While the use of an aside normally implies that the figure is not so important for article continuity, the and the positioning overrides that assumption.
 See the Procedure article for an example.

 When a figure and the immediately following table or list have the same Prefix, the space between them will be reduced to indicate they are to be viewed as linked, such as in the Top of the page section of Common page elements, which also shows the use of the where introduction for the table following the figure.